jmsmoorehead/music/Starting-a-REPL.md

 ### Firing up a REPL

-Exactly how to do this depends on which dependency management tool you used: [leiningen](http://github.com/technomancy/leiningen) or [maven](http://maven.apache.org/).
 All instructions require you to have the working directory of your terminal set to your project directory (i.e. `tutorial`).
 Once you see the `user=>` prompt, try typing the Clojure form `(+ 1 2)` and press return to evaluate and return the answer `3`.
 This is the REPL in full action:

 * READ - Clojure reads the form `(+ 1 2)` as text
 * EVALUATE - Clojure does the sum `1 + 2` and resolves it to `3`